ceruleanotter/HistoryFlattening/README.md

 It will first delete all local branches except `student` and `develop`.
 It will then create a branch for each parent commit of `develop` (using a cleaned version of the commit message as a branch name).
 Next, it will checkout and clean each branch it just created, and copy the working tree to a temporary directory (in a subdirectory with the same name as the branch).

 It will then check out `student`, and copy the temporary directory to the working tree.
-Finally, it will push to `origin`.

 Reviewing and committing the changes to `student` is left up to the user.
+As is pushing the generated branches.
+This can be done using

+    git push origin --all --prune

 ## Making Changes